Hearing Hope

 Benefits and Expected Outcomes

-Speech therapy for late talkers offers numerous benefits and positive outcomes:
+The benefits of speech therapy for late talkers include numerous advantages and positive outcomes.

 • Improved Vocabulary: Late talkers often see an increase in the number of words they can understand and use.